SER-401-Team-36/football-app/readme.md

 A flask based web app used to run data analysis on football players to determine best fantasy football draft order.

 ## Database stuff
 This app uses flask-sqlalchemy and flask-migrate to handle the connection to PostgreSQL.
-It relies on the following env variables to be set:
+It relies on the `DATABASE_URI` env variable to be set.
-- DB_USERNAME
-- DB_PASSWORD
-- DB_HOST
-- DB_PORT
-- DB_DATABASE

 ## Running the app locally